-This year NAEYC is asking members, centers, higher ed programs, and everyone else in the early education community to Step It Up (SIU) during WOYC™.
-We kept the same daily themes, but we challenge YOU to expand them!
-Spread the word about the importance of high-quality early learning, and the critical role early childhood educators play in a child’s development and learning.
+Again this year, NAEYC asks its members, centers, higher ed programs, and everyone else in the early education community to Step It Up (SIU) during WOYC®.
+We've kept the same daily themes, but we challenged YOU to expand them!
+Congratulations on spreading the word about the importance of high-quality early learning, and the critical role early childhood educators play in a child’s development and learning.

 Children learn so much as they enjoy music, explore food and cooking, build together, create art, and celebrate their families!
-Get inspired by the activities below and start planning your celebration today!
+We hope you continue to be inspired by the activities below.

 Discover our Daily WOYC Themes!

-NAEYC’s 2019 WOYC™ kicks off with Music Monday on April 8!
 When children sing, dance, and listen to music, they develop their language and early literacy skills while being active and encouraging movement.
-Make up and record your own unique version of a song or write your own, and share it on NAEYC's Facebook WOYC event page or post to Twitter and Instagram using the hashtag #woyc19.
+Make up and record your own unique version of a song or write your own, and share it on Facebook, Twitter, and Instagram using the #WOYC23 hashtag.

-On April 9, focus on healthy eating and fitness at home and school with Tasty Tuesday!
 This fun, food-themed day is about more than just cheese and crackers.
 Cooking together connects math with literacy skills, science, and more.
 With the rise in childhood obesity, you can encourage healthy nutrition and fitness habits at home and in the classroom.
-Create your own healthy snacks and share the recipes and photos of your creations on NAEYC's Facebook WOYC event page or post to Twitter and Instagram using the hashtag #woyc19.
+Create your own healthy snacks and share the recipes and photos of your creations on Facebook, Twitter, and Instagram using the #WOYC23 hashtag.